For visiting pilots

 Paragliding and hanggliding in Denmark

 Denmark offers some of Northern Europe’s best coastal/ridge soaring spots, as well as tow launching possibilities for both paragliders and hang gliders.
-This sites provides visiting hang glider and paraglider pilots with information about safety, rules and flying in Denmark.
+Here you can find information about safety, rules and flying in Denmark.

-Before flying in Denmark, you must become familiar with our national rules and regulations.
-In Denmark we have national rules and regulations, and that is due to our continuous effort in safeguarding our flying environment.
+Before flying in Denmark, you must make yourself familiar with our national rules and regulations, which is an important part of our continuous effort in safeguarding our flying environment.

 You MUST: